-The 9465 and 9465KPM PC/AT[TM] flat panel industrial computers combine a PC/AT computer with a flat panel display to offer a powerful, compact package for the factory floor and other harsh environments.
-The 9465 and 9465KPM feature an open architecture to meet a wide variety of applications that require both a powerful PC and a durable industrial front panel.
-The systems integrate a computer card cage, mass storage, display, and power supply in a truly industrial form.
+They feature an open architecture to meet a wide variety of applications that require both a powerful PC and a durable industrial front panel.
+The PCs integrate a computer card cage, mass storage, display, and power supply in a truly industrial form.
+Their modular design allows easy access to expansion boards, jumpers, power supply, flat panel display, and disk drives.